Case Study: Peer-Review Assignment and Knowledge Compilation

 psql -d peer_review_demo -f setup.sql

-“Which papers have a reviewer who bid on them and has some area of expertise?”
+We need a coverage shortlist: which papers have at least one plausibly qualified reviewer – someone who bid on the paper and has some area of expertise?

 SELECT p.id, p.title